omnster/qutip/doc/guide/dynamics/dynamics-master.rst

 where :math:`\left|\psi\right>` is the state vector and :math:`H` is the matrix representation of the Hamiltonian.
 This matrix equation can, in principle, be solved by diagonalizing the Hamiltonian matrix :math:`H`.
 In practice, however, it is difficult to perform this diagonalization unless the size of the Hilbert space (dimension of the matrix :math:`H`) is small.
 Analytically, it is a formidable task to calculate the dynamics for systems with more than two states.
 If, in addition, we consider dissipation due to the inevitable interaction with a surrounding environment, the computational complexity grows even larger, and we have to resort to numerical calculations in all realistic situations.
 This illustrates the importance of numerical calculations in describing the dynamics of open quantum systems, and the need for efficient and accessible tools for this task.

 The Schrödinger equation, which governs the time-evolution of closed quantum systems, is defined by its Hamiltonian and state vector.
 In the previous section, :ref:`tensor`, we showed how Hamiltonians and state vectors are constructed in QuTiP.
 Given a Hamiltonian, we can calculate the unitary (non-dissipative) time-evolution of an arbitrary state vector :math:`\left|\psi_0\right>` (``psi0``) using the QuTiP function :func:`qutip.sesolve`.
-It evolves the state vector and evaluates the expectation values for a set of operators ``expt_ops`` at the points in time in the list ``times``, using an ordinary differential equation solver.
+It evolves the state vector and evaluates the expectation values for a set of operators ``e_ops`` at the points in time in the list ``times``, using an ordinary differential equation solver.

 For example, the time evolution of a quantum spin-1/2 system with tunneling rate 0.1 that initially is in the up state is calculated, and the  expectation values of the :math:`\sigma_z` operator evaluated, with the following code